 Thorpe says it’s essential for your puppy to understand they can never bite or gnaw on you.
 When puppies play with their littermates, they get a yelp in return if they bite too hard.

-Dog owners need to do something similar if a puppy bites, Thorpe says.
+Thorpe says that dog owners need to do something similar if a puppy bites.
 “Pull your hand away and say, ‘Oww.’
 If the dog bites again, say ‘oww’ and then walk away.”

 Removing yourself — for 30 seconds to a minute — sends the message to your puppy that if I bite too hard, mom goes away, she says.
 “You want your dog to understand how much is too much.”